Wayne Corden

 Simon Wayne Corden (1 November 1975) is an English former footballer who played as a midfielder.
-He had a fourteen-year career in the Football League, as well as four years in the Northern Premier League.
+He had a 14-year career in the Football League, as well as four years in the Northern Premier League.

 He began his career with Port Vale in 1994, making 68 league appearances in a six-year stay.
-He then spent five years at Mansfield Town, playing 218 games in all competitions, and helping the club to win promotion out of the Third Division in 2001–02.
+He then spent five years at Mansfield Town, playing 218 games in all competitions and helping the club to win promotion out of the Third Division in 2001–02.
 He then spent a year at Scunthorpe United, helping the club to promotion out of League Two in 2004–05.
 He also played on loan at Chester City and Leyton Orient, helping Orient to win promotion out of League Two in 2005–06, before he joined the club permanently in summer 2006.
-He spent two years at the club, before his release in 2008 following a loan spell with Notts County.
+He spent two years at the club before his release in 2008 following a loan spell with Notts County.
 He joined Leek Town via Colwyn Bay, played on loan at Eccleshall, and retired in January 2012.
-He made a return to amateur football with Kidsgrove Athletic in July 2013, and later turned out for Rocester.
+He made a return to amateur football with Kidsgrove Athletic in July 2013 and later turned out for Rocester.

 Career

+Port Vale

 Corden came through the ranks at local side Port Vale after being spotted by Mike Pejic.
 He signed professional forms in July 1994 and made his debut as a substitute against Notts County on 7 May 1995.
 He played twelve First Division games in 1996–97.
-He scored a memorable goal in a 1998 FA Cup Third Round replay against Arsenal, taking the giants to penalties after Dennis Bergkamp had given Arsenal the lead in extra time.
+He scored a memorable goal in a 1998 FA Cup third round replay against Arsenal, taking the giants to penalties after Dennis Bergkamp had given Arsenal the lead in extra time.
 After disposing of Vale 4–3 on penalties, the "Gunners" went on to win the competition.
-This was his first senior goal, his second came in a 2–1 defeat to Sheffield United at Bramall Lane.
+This was his first senior goal; his second came in a 2–1 defeat to Sheffield United at Bramall Lane.
 Overall, Corden played 35 games under John Rudge in 1997–98.
-He was limited to sixteen appearances in 1998–99, as Rudge was sacked and replaced by Brian Horton in January.
-Corden remained at Vale Park until the end of the 1999–2000 season, when he was given a free transfer, having been given just two games throughout the campaign.
+He was limited to 16 appearances in 1998–99, as Rudge was sacked and replaced by Brian Horton in January.
+Corden remained at Vale Park until the end of the 1999–2000 season, when he was given a free transfer, having been given just two games throughout the campaign due to a back problem.